Leaders Board Members

 ASA, ACAS, MAAA

-Julianne Callaway is an Assistant Actuary, working in Global Research and Development, at RGA Reinsurance Company.
+Julianne Callaway is Vice President and Actuary, leading the Strategic Research team at RGA Reinsurance Company.
 She is a member of both the Society of Actuaries and the Casualty Actuarial Society, specializing in General Insurance risks.
-After spending more than a decade working in the Property/Casualty insurance industry, she is now a research actuary at RGA.
 Julianne holds BS and MA degrees in economics from the University of Missouri and has experience in financial research.
-Her previous research has included work in the Economics of Education, tort cost trends, and the study of corporate and insurer asbestos liabilities.
-Additionally, she has experience with pricing, loss reserving and predictive modeling for commercial and personal lines of insurance.
-Julianne is also a member of the St. Louis area United Way Young Leadership Society Cabinet and a past president of the St. Louis Actuaries Club.
+Her research on emerging areas of interest to the insurance industry informs the development of economic models and market intelligence in support of innovative business initiatives and business strategies.
+Additionally, she has experience with pricing, loss reserving, and predictive modeling for commercial and personal lines of insurance.
+Julianne is actively involved with the United Way of Greater St Louis, serving as Chair of the West Region board, as a member of the Regional Investment Committee, and as a member of the Women’s Leadership Society Cabinet.

 Anne Marie Coultrap

-A 2003 graduate of the 5-year Master's Program in Economics, Lory Ellebracht-Fehlig gained a variety of experiences as an MU student that prepared her for opportunities in both the public and private sectors.
+A 2003 graduate of the 5-year Master's Program in Economics, Lory Ellebracht-Fehlig gained a variety of experiences as an MU student that prepared her for opportunities in both the public, private and non-profit sectors.
 She acknowledges the importance of the many internship opportunities provided by MU, having benefited from spending her summers exploring options across the country.
-First working in Chicago for SAS, a statistical software company, then in Washington, DC as an intern for the Congressional Budget Office, and finally being chosen for the Civic Leaders Internship Program in Jefferson City all provided excellent foundations for moving easily into the job market.
-After graduating, Lory has had the opportunity to work around the country at places including Sandia National Laboratories, the Tennessee Valley Authority, and Hallmark Cards.
-Currently the Liberty, MO native is working for H&R Block's Corporate Analytic group.
-She resides in Kansas City, MO with her husband, Edward, and their adorable baby girl, Marianne.
+First working in Chicago for SAS, a statistical software company, then in Washington, DC as an intern for the Congressional Budget Office, and serving as part of the Civic Leaders Internship Program in Jefferson City all provided excellent foundations for moving easily into the job market.
+After graduating, Lory has had the opportunity to work around the country at places including Sandia National Laboratories, the Tennessee Valley Authority, Hallmark Cards, and H&R Block.
+Currently the Liberty, MO native is working as part of the analytics team for Children International, a non-profit organization helping children across the world break the cycle of poverty.
+She resides in Kansas City, MO with her husband, Edward, and their two daughters.

 Nancy, a Missouri native, is a 1971 graduate of Mizzou with a major in Economics and a minor in math and statistics.
 She credits her choice of majors to Professor Kuhlman's Econ 51 course!
 After a brief stint in a government grant program, she returned to MU to earn her Master's in Social Work.
 She found she indirectly used both degrees in her government career: in court administration for 15 years in the 13th Judicial Circuit, Boone and Callaway Counties, here in central Missouri; and then 20 years in state court administration, ultimately as a Division Director with the Missouri Office of the State Courts Administrator.
 She and her husband Dave founded Dave Griggs Flooring America in 1975.
 Happily retired since 2011, Nancy loves to volunteer for the Missouri Symphony Society, and she and Dave enjoy entertaining at their cabin at the Lake of the Ozarks, attending MU sports events, seeing live music and theater performances and traveling the world.
 She served on the College of Human and Environmental Sciences "For All We Call Mizzou" campaign committee, and she and Dave are proud to be able to give back to Mizzou in thanks for a wonderful education.